 3. Sticky Password

 To help you manage your data at any time, the app provides you offline access to your vault.
 So, you can view your account and also be able to make the necessary changes without any interruptions.
-What’s more, it boasts a proficient syncing feature to let you synchronize your data across the devices for quick access.
-And with the cloud backup at the disposal, your information will always be well-placed.
+It also has a fast syncing engine which syncs passwords across devices in seconds.

 - Two-factor authentication